 Gallia – Archéologie des Gaules (ISSN: 0016-4119; e-ISSN: 2109-9588) is one of the France’s leading journal for ancient archeology, with an important international audience.
-Its mission is to publish thematic issues and review articles, as well as to broadcast the results of the main projects and excavations evaluated by the National Archaeological Research Council (CNRA) or the Territorial Archaeological Research Commissions (CTRA).
+Its mission is to publish thematic issues and review articles, as well as to broadcast the results of the main projects and excavations evaluated by the National Archaeological Research Council (CNRA) or the Regional Archaeological Services (SRA).
 As an archaeological journal and in regards to each site studied, Gallia is open to all disciplines that may broaden the field of research.

 Its chronological purview spans from the Protohistoric period, beginning in the First Iron Age, covering Antiquity and Late Antiquity, and lasting until the end of the Merovingian dynasty.